 These institutions are also responsible for student curriculum and outreach programs.
 The diverse nature of the programs offered engage the visitor and provide comprehensive tools for the understanding of plants and ecology and our role in both.
 Starting a botanical garden is often a local undertaking, usually under the guidance of a university or other body of learning.
 This allows for a holistic view of the gardens and ensures government and community participation.

 What botanical gardens do is often as important a question as what they are.
 Botanical gardens in the western world date back to the 16th and 17th century, where they were primarily medicinal and research collections.
 Over the centuries they have evolved to be places of peace and fellowship combined with providing a plant sanctuary and knowledge center.

-- Education and imparting knowledge explains the link between us, plants and all other life.
+- Education and imparting knowledge explain the link between us, plants, and all other life.
 The teaching tools available at botanical gardens are the lynch pin that holds together an understanding of ecological roles.

 Starting a botanical garden is an important first step to creating youth involvement in conservation and perhaps start us back on a road to respecting our world and all the life it contains.